 The other two walls.
 Not much to see here except for my stone architrave surrounding the shower.
 Even though I drew this out and even sketched the details, the trades didn’t really get what I was doing.
 I don’t think anyone in Canberra has done this before, so a picture or two helps to cement the idea.

-Shower cubicles with arches and tiled ceilings are common themes in these 1930s homes, and I already had a cubicle style room, thanks to the previous owners.
+Shower cubicles with arches and tiled ceilings are common themes in these 1930s style bathrooms, and I already had a cubicle style room, thanks to the previous owners.
 Of course, these spaces look very dated, but I knew there would be a way to modernise the look for the 21st century.
 Over the years, I had gathered classy, updated version of cubicle showers and architraves, like these:

 Source unknown (left) and source (right)